 • User acceptance can only be performed at the end of the project.

-• Developers are not involved in analyzing requirements and planning process.
+• Developers are not involved in analyzing the requirements and planning process.

 Principles of Agile Testing